nicholas-campeti/Can-Day-Trading-Really-Be-Profitable-Analysis-and-Optimization/README.md

 *Can Day Trading Really Be Profitable? -Analysis and Optimization*

-This project investigates the practical viability of intraday trading strategies, focusing on the quantitative framework established by Zarattini and Aziz.
-The study bridges the gap between academic skepticism and anecdotal success by implementing a high-fidelity simulation environment to test the Opening Range Breakout (ORB) strategy.

-**Project Objectives**

-Rigorous Validation: Full-scale replication of the original findings by Zarattini and Aziz, enriched with dynamic slippage simulations.

-Robustness Enhancement: Addressing "real-world" market frictions (liquidity constraints, execution costs) that typically erode theoretical returns.

-Cross-Asset Analysis: Evaluating strategy performance across a diverse range of financial instruments over a multi-year horizon.

-**Methodology & Research Stages**
+Based on the paper by Carlo Zarattini and Andrew Aziz.

-The research is developed through three progressive stages:
+The project is structured into three main phases:
-Baseline Replication: Establishing a statistical baseline of the original methodology while accounting for high-fidelity liquidity constraints.

-Strategy Optimization: Integration of advanced entry filters and selection of high-efficiency instruments.

-Empirical Backtesting: A comprehensive campaign across multiple assets to evaluate the strategy's robustness under various market regimes.

-**Dataset & Backtesting Horizon**

-Period: January 4, 2016 – October 31, 2025 (nearly a decade of market evolution).

-Resolution: 5-minute intraday candles.
+Phase 1: Replication
+The first phase focused on the replication of the paper’s original methodology, to which I integrated a dynamic slippage simulation to more accurately represent the strategy's performance in a live trading environment.

+Phase 2: Improvements
+In the second phase, I explored different solutions to improve the strategy presented in the paper.
+The enhancements included:
+- Implementing additional filters for entry signals.
+- Utilizing more efficient financial instruments.

+Phase 3: Results
+The final phase consists of a presentation of the results obtained.
+The performance analysis was conducted by accounting for slippage simulations, commissions, and key market metrics.
+This phase also included the application of the strategy across different assets to evaluate its robustness.

+Technical Implementation & Data Sources
-Data Sources: Market data gathered via IBKR API and premium datasets from Databento.
+- Data Sourcing: Market data for simulations were retrieved via the IBKR API and purchased from Databento to ensure high-fidelity backtesting.

-**Tech Stack & Infrastructure**

-Engine: Custom-built Python simulation engine.

-Architecture: SQL-based data management for large-scale backtesting.

-Execution Model: Advanced modeling of commission structures and dynamic slippage simulations to ensure realistic performance metrics.
+- Data Management: Utilized SQL for efficient data manipulation and large-scale dataset handling.
+- Simulation: Developed the simulation framework using Python to execute backtests and validate the strategy.

+Future Development
+This project represents a starting point for developing more complex initiatives, building upon the core skills and quantitative methodologies acquired throughout this study.